-Screen Objective This screen allows the user configure the BSD Syslog file table settings.
-Navigation System > SYSLOG > BSD SYSLOG > File Table Fields Severity-enter the priority for which the log messages should be written in file.
-The options are Emergency, Alert, Critical, Error, Warning, Notice, Info, and Debug.
-File Name-enter the file name in which the Syslog message should be written.
+Screen Objective This screen allows the user configure the BSD syslog file table settings.
+Navigation System > SYSLOG > BSD SYSLOG > File Table Fields • File Priority -enter the priority for which the log messages should be written in file.
+This value ranges from 0 to 191, where 0 is considered the lowest priority and 191 is the highest priority. • File Name -enter the file name in which the syslog message should be written.
 NOTE: The file name should be one of the file names configured in BSD Syslog Setting screen.
 Buttons Add-adds and saves a new configuration.
 Reset-resets to default value for respective fields and discards all user inputs.
 Delete-deletes the selected entry.

-7.6.
+7.5.
 BSD Syslog Mail Table

-Figure 4: BSD Syslog Mail Table
+Figure 5: BSD Syslog Mail Table